Sun Pisces Tarot Moon

 The Hebrew letter Qoph, corresponding to this path, means “back of head” symbolizing the subconscious mind, a fitting thought for Tarot Moon

 Major arcana card Moon is the archetypal voice behind the Eight Nine and Ten of Water minor arcana cards.
-When failing to resolve any decan minor arcana cards message allow your mind to fall back upon the corresponding Major Arcana card behind it.
+In the case of irresolution of a decan minor card’s message, allow your mind to fall back upon the corresponding Major Arcana card behind it.

 Prints of the original Moon painting are available at Fine Art America